 In addition, we have lawyers dedicated to negotiating, structuring and closing complex transactions driven by innovation or technological opportunities, including licenses, joint ventures and other commercial agreements.
 Due to the diversity of our client base, we can see business arrangements from all perspectives, and fully understand the diverse needs of all parties to a particular transaction.
 That is why our clients retain us for complex IP transactions, such as Angel investments and other financing rounds, as well as Initial Public Offerings, in their journey from merely an idea to a market disrupting enterprise.

 When it comes to trial, our lawyers have actually tried cases and won them.
-Therefore, Satterwhite Law’s trial attorneys, are prepared to advocate for our clients in complex IP litigation cases before the juries, judges, and arbitrators, in any state or federal court.
+Therefore, Satterwhite Law’s trial attorneys in Mobile are prepared to advocate for our clients in complex IP litigation cases before the juries, judges, and arbitrators, in any state or federal court.
 We represent corporations, limited liability companies, and individuals in all phases of litigation, from obtaining and defeating initial TROs and preliminary injunctions, through final appeals to the U.S. Supreme Court.
 We understand litigation, and we always formulate legal strategies with the client’s business interests in mind.

-Intellectual Property Law includes much more than just patents, trademarks and copyrights, and Satterwhite Law can manage all the intellectual property needs for our clients.
+Intellectual property law includes much more than just patents, trademarks and copyrights, and Satterwhite Law can manage all the intellectual property needs for our clients.
 Some of our routine practice areas are included below.

 Satterwhite Law Firm Practice Areas